P-Y-R-O-B-O-T/BASH/README.md

 > See `typeset`

 > [!TIP]
-> A string can be treated as numbers
+> A string can be treated as numbers.
 > This is done using dynamically typed syntax which allows us to reassign different type of values to a single variable
 > ```
 > VAR="NUMBER"